 ohn Sanderson was the founding member of what has become known as ' The Wigton School of Clockmakers ' and I am always excited when I hear of any new and previously undiscovered examples coming to light by this fascinating group.

-Because of my strong passion for these early Wigton clocks I have built this website to show a small, but very rare and interesting collection of religious versed clocks.
-All these clocks were made by members of ' The Wigton School ' and my hope is that not only will other - like minded collectors find them interesting, but it may also help bring other examples to light.
+Because of my strong passion for these early Wigton clocks I have built this website to show a small, buit very interesting collection of religious versed clocks that in my opinion were all either made by members or probably have some connection to the ' The Wigton School ' and my hope is that not only will other - like minded collectors also find them interesting, but it may also help bring other examples to light.

-Please Contact Me if you have any early 'Wigton School ' clocks for sale that you think I would be interestede in buying.
+Please Contact Me if you have any early 'Wigton School ' clocks for sale that you think I would be interested in purchasing.

 Thanks for visiting.